jenna-winkler/travel-guide/README.md

 ## Overview

 BeeAI agents are Python-based services that can be run locally or deployed to the BeeAI Platform.
-Each agent implements specific functionality through the ACP (Agent Communication Protocol) SDK.
+Each agent exposes specific functionality through the ACP (Agent Communication Protocol) which is implemented via SDK.

 In this template, you'll find:
 - A basic agent implementation